ibexa/documentation-developer/docs/guide/customizing_calendar.md

 ## Accessing calendar configuration

 The calendar widget configuration is accessible from JavaScript by using the `eZ.calendar.config` global variable.
-You can configure a label, color and actions for each of the events that the widget displays.
+You can configure a label, color, and actions for each of the events that the widget displays.

 For example: